 If you are looking into this option, make sure the credit issuer reports authorized users to credit bureaus as this is not always the case.
 If authorized users aren’t reported, you won’t see any effect on your credit report.

 Open a student credit card

 Student credit cards don’t require a previous credit history to apply and often offer school-related perks, like cash back for good grades.
-Some cards offer other benefits, too, like increasing your rewards rate for making payments on time.
-When used responsibly, a student credit card can help you grow your credit score.
+Some student cards offer other benefits, too, like increasing your rewards rate for making payments on time.
+When used responsibly, using one of the best student credit cards can help you grow your credit score.

 Open a secured credit card

 A secured credit card is another option for building credit if you don’t have a credit history or if your credit score took a hit at some point.
-You are almost guaranteed to be approved for a secured credit card because of the way a secured card is set up.
+You are almost guaranteed to be approved for a secured credit card offer because of the way secured cards are set up.

 Much like a debit card, a secured credit card is backed up by your own cash, paid in the form of a deposit.
 This deposit will serve as part or all of your credit limit.
 The difference, however, between a secured credit card and a debit card is that secured credit card activity is reported to credit bureaus.
 Using your secured card to make small daily purchases is a great way to build your credit score and have access to unsecured credit cards in the future.

 Much like with loans, you can have someone cosign on a credit card for you.
 You won’t have as many options for credit cards, though.

 When you open an account with a cosigner, you are the primary cardholder.
 You’re responsible for handling all charges on the credit card and bills will be sent to you in your name.
 However, in the event that you miss payments, your co-signer is liable for paying off the debt on the account.
 For this reason, it may be difficult to find a cosigner as there are some risks involved for anyone who agrees to do so.

 Don’t apply for too many cards at once